julianlatasa/Qliksense.Extension.amWaterfall/README.md

 * Added alpha fill settings on measures.
 For bars this just changes opacity.
 For lines this creates an area beneath the line (area chart).

 * Cleaned up folders & added zipping to build functionality.

-* Added new screeenshots of the combo chart, which should be functional now, albeit not very tested.

 ## Screenshots